-there are many campgrounds in Olympic National Park, but only two can be reserved (Kalaloch and Sol Duc Hot Springs).
+There are many campgrounds in Olympic National Park, but only three can be reserved (Kalaloch, Mora and Sol Duc Hot Springs).
 These are booked far ahead of time, so it can be frustrating to drive around trying to find camping.
 If you want to camp, I strongly advise not trying to find a site on Friday or Saturday night, you might find yourself driving around for hours!
 Lodging options include the park lodges as well as hotels and vacation rentals in Port Angeles, Sequim and Forks.
 Lake Quinalt has quite a few vacation rentals in addition to the Lake Quinalt Lodge.

 When to visit Olympic National Park

 This Olympic National Park itinerary is designed for a summer visit (including parts of spring and fall), and the specific seasons of different areas are noted below.
 The driest months with the most sun are July, August and early September (note that it can and does rain any time of year, and fog is common on the beaches all year).
 July and August are by far the busiest and most crowded and most challenging to find camping.
 April through June have longer days, less rain (though still plenty of rain!) and high country areas such as Hurricane Ridge and Deer Park will be under snow.
 Later in September and October are still drier than winter, though rainier than midsummer and have shorter days.
 They are also much less crowded and most areas are still open.

 How far is Olympic National Park from Seattle?